SWIFTSIM/swiftsim/doc/RTD/source/VELOCIraptorInterface/index.rst

 To get the default that works with SWIFT simply copy the SWIFT template file in the ``Makefile.config``::

+  cd stf
   cp Makefile.config.SWIFT-template Makefile.config

-Depending on your compiler you want to change the first 20 lines of your ``Makefile.config`` to work with your compiler and either have MPI on or off.
+Depending on your compiler you want to change the first 20 lines of your ``Makefile.config`` to work with your compiler and whether you want to use MPI or not.

 Compiling VELOCIraptor